philippe44/LMS-Cast/README.md

 # LMS-to-Cast

-Allow Chromecast devices to be used in Logitech Media Server.
+Allows Chromecast devices to be used in Logitech Media Server.
 Pre-packaged versions for Windows (XP and above), Linux (x86, x64 and ARM) and OSX can be found here https://sourceforge.net/projects/lms-to-cast/ and here https://sourceforge.net/projects/lms-plugins-philippe44/

 =============================================